rpcme/afr-workshop-cc3220sf/Lab1.md

 There are a few ways of identifying a unique ID on a microcontroller based on what the MCU or relating peripherals are part of the device.
 Some may choose using the MCU serial number, which is a number assigned to the microcontroller by the manufacturer.
 In our case, we will use an identifier used with networked devices: the MAC address.

 The MAC address composition that may be familiar to you has the format XX:XX:XX:XX:XX:XX.
-However, we cannot use that format when creating AWS IoT things since the colon is not a supported character.
+However, we cannot use that format when creating AWS IoT Core things since the colon is not a supported character.

 Another challenge is how to retrieve the MAC address when it's printed neither on the MCU nor the development board.
 In this case, we can use Texas Instruments Uniflash.